Naviid24/project-1/README.md

 > Unpacking objects: 100% (10/10), done.
 ```

-Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 ## Credits

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+-   The full-screen hero image code came from this [loverunning](https://learn.codeinstitute.net/)

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

 ### Content

--   All content was written by the developer.
+-   All content was written by the developer and.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   All Images were created by the developer.
+-   All Images were downloaded from [Pixeles website](https://www.pexels.com/)

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   During this project, my Mentor John, advised me on many methods in this field and I learned many new things about website developing and testing and ReadMe file writing and many other things.Thanks John for all your advise.

--   Tutor support at Code Institute for their support.
+-   Tutor support at Code Institute helped me to set up my GitPod account.